wellshrcn/GameToysTool/README.md

 -支持的玩具列表：https://iostindex.com/?filter0ButtplugSupport=4&filter1Connection=Digital

+--Buttplug based apexlegends game vibrating toys auxiliary

 -Only supports 1920*1080 and 2k resolutions, other resolutions are not supported.

---Buttplug based aapexlegends game vibrating toys auxiliary

 -Only activates vibration when breaking armour, 5 levels